o3de/o3de.org/content/docs/user-guide/features/engine/cvars.md

 ---
 # Console Variable Tutorial {#system-cvar-tutorial}

 This tutorial shows you how to modify existing and create console variables \(CVARs\)\.
-CVARs can be used to control many configurable behaviors in Lumberyard\.
+CVARs can be used to control many configurable behaviors in O3DE\.
 You can also use them in your game\.

 **Note**
  This brief tutorial is intended for programmers\.
 Most of the content uses code\.